Home Dental Research Researchers Create Promising Urine Test for Early Detection of Oropharyngeal Cancers

-Researchers at the University of Michigan Health Rogel Cancer Center have created a urine-based test that detects minute DNA fragments shed by HPV-positive oropharyngeal squamous cell carcinoma.
-The initial findings of the study were published in JCI Insight.
-This novel approach holds the promise of better early detection of a cancer type currently lacking a dependable screening method.1
+Researchers at the University of Michigan Health Rogel Cancer Center have developed a urine-based test capable of detecting minute DNA fragments shed by HPV-positive oropharyngeal squamous cell carcinoma (OPSCC).
+Recently published in JCI Insight, the study introduces a novel approach that holds promise for the early detection of a cancer type currently lacking a dependable, noninvasive screening method.1

 The Study

-Utilizing whole genome sequencing, the research team found that tumor cells release ultra-short, less than 50 base pairs, cell-free tumor DNA (ctDNA) fragments.
-These fragments are transported from the bloodstream into urine via the kidneys.
-Conventional liquid biopsy tests, tailored to detect longer DNA fragments, are likely to overlook these small fragments, rendering them undetectable in urine or blood samples.1
+Using whole-genome sequencing, the research team found that a higher proportion of cell-free DNA (ctDNA) fragments released by tumor cells – which are transported from the bloodstream into urine via the kidneys – are ultrashort (less than 50 base pairs).
+Conventional liquid biopsy tests, designed to detect longer DNA fragments, are likely to miss these shorter fragments, rendering them undetectable in urine or blood samples.1

-The research team created a droplet digital PCR (ddPCR) assay designed to measure trans renal cell-free tumor DNA (TR-ctDNA) in urine, offering absolute quantification, greater precision, and higher throughput compared to next-generation sequencing (NGS).1
+Due to this limitation, researchers created a droplet digital PCR (ddPCR) assay designed to measure transrenal cell-free tumor DNA (TR-ctDNA) in urine.
+This method offers absolute quantification, greater precision, and higher throughput compared to next-generation sequencing (NGS).1

 The Results

-The research team found that targeting ultrashort fragments was crucial for effective urine TR-ctDNA detection.
-Using the ultrashort amplicon assay, they achieved urine TR-ctDNA detection results that matched those from plasma ctDNA in HPV+ OPSCC patients.
-Additionally, through longitudinal urine samples from a small case series, the research team demonstrated proof of concept for the early detection of cancer recurrence.1
+The study found that targeting these ultrashort fragments is essential for effective detection.
+When using the ultrashort amplicon assay, urine TR-ctDNA detection rates in patients with HPV-positive OPSCC matched those found in plasma ctDNA.
+Additionally, in a small case series using longitudinal samples, the researchers demonstrated a successful “proof of concept” for detecting early cancer recurrence.1

-Beyond head and neck cancer, the study outlines a methodology that could be adapted to detect other cancers.
-The test successfully identified ctDNA in urine samples from patients with breast cancer and acute myeloid leukemia, indicating broader applicability.1
+Beyond head and neck cancers, the methodology also appears adaptable to other malignancies.
+The test successfully identified ctDNA in urine samples from patients with breast cancer and acute myeloid leukemia, suggesting a broader application in oncology.1

 Conclusion

-Though still in the exploratory phase, this mail-in test has been disseminated for research to patients within a hundred-mile radius of Ann Arbor, Michigan.
-Participants submit a urine sample, which is then shipped back to the University of Michigan laboratory for analysis, enabling the detection of head and neck cancer.1
+While still in the exploratory phase, a mail-in version of this test has already been distributed to patients within a 100-mile radius of Ann Arbor, Michigan, for research purposes.
+Participants submit a urine sample, which is then shipped back to the University of Michigan laboratory for analysis, enabling the detection of OPSCC.2 The convenience of self-collection makes urine-based assays more appealing for cancer detection and monitoring than blood-based alternatives, potentially enhancing healthcare access for populations that face challenges accessing healthcare facilities.1

-In conclusion, the research team advocated for the detection of ultrashort cancer-derived DNA fragments as essential to unlocking the full potential of TR-ctDNA analysis.
-This approach enhances noninvasive, sensitive, and widely accessible cancer detection and monitoring across diverse clinical applications.
+While more research is necessary, these findings suggest that focusing on the detection of ultrashort cancer-derived DNA fragments is critical to unlock the full potential of TR-ctDNA analysis.
+This approach enhances noninvasive, sensitive, and widely accessible cancer detection and monitoring across diverse clinical applications.1

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.